mikicz/pytest-classes-talk/slides.md

 # So why do I think classes are better for tests?

-- Adhanced targetting and search
+- Enhanced targetting and search
 - Smaller code footprint
 - Reduced repetitions
 - Explicit fixture availability